twitocode/Tantalum/content/Serene.md

 # The basics
 ## What are the common issues that people have in life?
 1.
 ## Goals
-1. gamified
-2. interactive journal
+1. journal
-3. mood tracker
+2. mood tracker
-4. daily affirmations
+3. daily affirmations
-5. content wiki
+4. content wiki
 ## Target Audience
 - anyone struggling with mental health
 # Features (MVP)